Ritikasinghpro/terraform-aws-ecs/README.md

 The following content needed to be created and managed:
  - Introduction
-     - Explaination of module
+     - This terraform module builds an Empty Elastic Container Service(ECS) Cluster in AWS along with Services and Task definitions.
+     - The following resources will be created:
+        - Empty Cluster
+        - IAM Roles
-     - Intended users
+        - Services
- - Resource created and managed by this module
- - Example Usages
+        - Task Definitions

 <!-- BEGIN_TF_DOCS -->